 Attracted To Stagnant Water And Overgrown Vegetation

-Mosquitos like to hang out in thick, overgrown vegetation.
+Mosquitoes like to hang out in thick, overgrown vegetation.
 The darker and more humid, the better it is.
 If you keep your lawn mowed, the pool skimmed, and bushes trimmed, your backyard won’t be very appealing.
 Removing the puddles of stagnant water is also great way to repel us that’s where we like to lay our eggs.

 Mosquitoes Are Repelled By The DEET And Picaridin

-Mosquitos get thrilled when you buy DEET-free repellent
+Mosquito get thrilled when you buy DEET-free repellent

 DEET, along with picaridin, is among stronger types that help keep them away.
 Each type of Mosquitos repellant blocks different receptors that allow them to track you down.

 Carbon Dioxide Attracts Mosquitoes